CRM Benefits

 Wholesale and distribution CRM use several methods and procedures to manage complex businesses.
 These business processes include relationships with customers, product manufacturers, and others in the supply chain.

-To outperform their competition and remain viable in the marketplace, they need to increase their sales and productivity.
+They need to increase their sales and productivity to outperform their competition and remain viable in the marketplace.
 This is achieved by reducing sales cycles, cutting costs, and improving customer service.

 Like manufacturers, distributors focus on their supply chain for relationship and transactional data.
 The difference between the two is that the manufacturers’ upstream is primarily OEM and raw material suppliers.
-Distributors’ typical upstream supplier is the manufacturer because of their role as a middle man in the selling process.
+Distributors’ typical upstream supplier is the manufacturer because they are a middleman in the selling process.

 A viable distributor-centric CRM solution will help nurture both types of partner relationships.